pingcap/tidb-lightning/docs/tidb-lightning-user-guide.md

 - 1 TB+ SSD
 - 10 Gigabit network card

 > **Note:** `tidb-lightning` is CPU intensive.
-If you use mixed deployment for it, you need to configure `worker-pool-size` to limit the number of occupied CPU cores of `tidb-lightning`.
+If you use mixed deployment for it, you need to configure `region-concurrency` to limit the number of occupied CPU cores of `tidb-lightning`.
 Otherwise other applications may be affected.

->   You can configure the `worker-pool-size` parameter of `tidb-lightning` to allocate 75% of CPU resources to `tidb-lightning`.
-For example, if CPU has 32 logical cores, you can set `worker-pool-size` to 24.
+>   You can configure the `region-concurrency` parameter of `tidb-lightning` to allocate 75% of CPU resources to `tidb-lightning`.
+For example, if CPU has 32 logical cores, you can set `region-concurrency` to 24.

 ### Prepare